 29 April: Update on Facebook.
 RNPSG delayed by Rye TC because of other events including Mayor Making.
 Date of the next TBD.

 7 March.
-Version 7A RNP ,on the advice of the AIRS Consultant, has been divided into Part 1 – Main Document and Part 2 -4 The Appendices.
-Work remains in progress but revised papers are here.
+Versions 7A and 8 RNP : on the advice of the AIRS Consultant, has been divided into Part 1 – Main Document and Part 2 -4 The Appendices.
+Draft reflecting AIRS Comments (on the document is HERE)

 3 March: Town Meeting: Several issues arose at the 2016 Town Meeting: